lisa-wolfgang/Bubble-Wrap/README.md

 ### Automatic text wrapping

 The editor works just like a regular text box -- eliminating guesswork and providing instant visual feedback.
-The spacing and wrapping behaviors have been tested for accuracy against a variety of vanilla dialogue.
-NPC and sign dialogs are currently supported.
+The spacing and wrapping behaviors have been tested for accuracy against a variety of vanilla text.
+The currently supported formats are:

+- NPC dialogue
+- Sign dialogs
+- Item descriptions (also accounts for the in-game character limit)
+- Quest logs

 ### Hassle-free control nodes